You can do this!

 If you want to grow blueberries, you should choose a variety that is best for your area and climate.

 Here in the Georgia mountains I grow Legacy (Northern Highbush variety) and Brightwell, along with Powder Blue.
 (Rabbiteye variety).

-Right now, my Legacy leaves are a beautiful reddish color and they retain their leaves throughout most of the year.
-They are a Fall delight in the garden.
+Right now, my Legacy leaves are a beautiful reddish color through the winter months, and they retain their leaves throughout most of the year.

 The Brightwell and Powder Blue plants are Rabbiteye variety are more heat tolerant than all other blueberry varieties, but less cold hardy.
 Here in North Georgia they do beautifully.
 Rabbiteye blueberries are also the most vigorous and most productive type of blueberry.
 In fact, rabbiteye blueberry plants can reach heights of over 20 feet when left unpruned.
 We keep our trimmed down.

 If you're not sure what variety to plant, your county's Agriculture Extension Agent should have information on varieties suitable for your area.

 Choose a sunny spot to grow your blueberries.
 Blueberry plants require full sun to produce a good crop.
 Blueberry bushes need to grow in moist, acidic soil with a pH between 4.0 and 5.0.
 Before planting blueberry bushes, the soil should be tested to determine its pH.
 Your county Ag Extension Agent can help you with soil testing also.
 If the pH is above 5.0, apply granular soil sulphur to acidify it, following the application rates on the package.
 If the soil pH is below 4.0 apply ground dolomitic limestone to sweeten it a bit.

 For optimal blueberry growing, the soil should be kept moist but not soggy.
 If the soil in your backyard does not drain well, consider creating a raised bed for your blueberries.